Javascript must be enabled to continue!

 Abstract

-Although neuropsychiatric symptoms are not part of diagnostic criteria for sporadic Creutzfeldt-Jakob disease a few retrospective studies and our clinical experience have suggested they are prominent and often occur early.
+Although neuropsychiatric symptoms are not part of diagnostic criteria for sporadic Creutzfeldt-Jakob disease (sCJD), a few retrospective studies and our clinical experience have suggested they are prominent and often occur early.

-The Neuropsychiatric Inventory (NPI) was given at the first UCSF research visit to caregivers of 789 serial patients evaluated at the UCSF Memory and Aging Center from January 2000 through November 2016 who met diagnostic research criteria for one of the six neurodegenerative disorders.
-All subjects also had to have a Mini-Mental Status Evaluation (MMSE) and demographic data (age, sex, years of education).
+The objective of our study was to assess prospectively the neuropsychiatric features in sCJD (and their impact on caregivers) and compare them with five other neurodegenerative diseases: Alzheimer’s disease (AD), dementia with Lewy bodies (DLB), progressive supranuclear palsy, behavioural variant frontotemporal dementia (bvFTD) and semantic variant primary progressive aphasia.
+The Neuropsychiatric Inventory (NPI) was given at the first UCSF research visit to caregivers of 789 serial patients evaluated at the UCSF Memory and Aging Center from January 2000 through November 2016 who met the diagnostic research criteria for one of these six neurodegenerative disorders.
+All subjects underwent a Mini-Mental State Examination, and demographic data (age, sex, years of education) were collected.

 Oxford University Press (OUP)